 Is a parent or close family member struggling with a substance abuse problem?
 If so, you worry that your use of alcohol might turn into something more sinister.
+Science does seem to show that those with parents with a substance abuse issue are at a higher risk for substance abuse themselves.
+While it is not something that is necessarily directly passed to children, there does seem to be a correlation.
 Therefore, is addiction hereditary?
 Are there other factors in play?

 What Does It Mean When a Condition is Hereditary?